Who are the Malaysians?

 The Chinese presence goes way back to the 13th century, when Kublai Khan invaded Java.
 It increased during Dutch colonial rule in the 17th and 18th centuries, and became a full-scale migration after the British arrived in the late 18th century, thanks to the booming tin mining and rubber industries.

-Chinatown in Kuala Lumpur |
+| Chinatown in Kuala Lumpur |

 Many of the immigrants to British Malaya hailed from the southern Chinese provinces of Fujian and Guangdong.

-They included the Hakka, a prominent group of nomadic people from northern China who settled in Guangdong.
+They included the Hakka, a prominent group of nomadic people who were originally from northern China but settled in the southern provinces.
 My own grandparents, from my mum's side, were Hakka from Guangdong and Hong Kong, and met in Malaya.
-There's a romantic story about how Grandpa, who was working in a logging camp, fell in love with Grandma, only for her parents - who didn't fancy his prospects - to have him thrown in jail for winning her hand by nefarious means.
+There's a romantic story about how Grandpa, who was working in a logging camp, fell in love with Grandma - only for her parents, who didn't fancy his prospects, to have him thrown in jail for winning her hand by nefarious means.

 Like their ancestors, many Malaysian Chinese today are Buddhist and speak dialects from Fujian (Hokkien) and Guangdong (Cantonese and Hakka).
 When I visited Ipoh as a child, I heard a lot of Cantonese, and assumed it was widely spoken throughout Malaysia.
 But in KL I hear a lot of Mandarin, and it's not uncommon for people in stores or on the street to assume I speak the dialect.